PedroHenrique-git/gulp-webpack-for-projects/README.md

-# gulp-webpack-for-projects
+# Gulp + webpack initial stup

-Gulp and webpack
+initial setup for gulp and webpack for front end projects